futurice/futu-py-conffi/doc/md/futu-py-conffi-devops-guide.md

 ### 3.4. sfw/python/futu_py_conffi.py
 This is the main entry of the python code …
-Kicks up the confgurator and the GoogleSheetToCSV controller obj
+Kicks up the confgurator and the GoogleSheetToYAML controller obj

-### 3.5. sfw/python/ctrl/GoogleSheetToCSV.py
+### 3.5. sfw/python/ctrl/GoogleSheetToYAML.py
 Implements the control flow for reading the Google SpreadSheet data , data transfromations and writing to yaml configuration files